Understanding the Two Types of DEA Search Warrants

 2. DEA Administrative Inspection Warrants

 In addition to conducting criminal investigations, the DEA also has the authority to conduct administrative inspections (or “audits”) under the Controlled Substances Act (CSA).
 When performing an administrative inspection, DEA agents have two ways to obtain information from targeted healthcare providers.

 The first way is by presenting the target provider with a Form 82 (Notice of Inspection of Controlled Premises).
 When the DEA presents a provider with a Form 82, it must obtain the provider’s informed consent before conducting an inspection.
 This requires a written acknowledgement that the provider is aware that they are not constitutionally required to submit to the inspection, and that any evidence obtained during the inspection may be used in subsequent administrative or criminal proceedings.

 The DEA must obtain an administrative inspection warrant prior to continuing with its investigation if a provider refuses informed consent after being presented with a Form 82.
 In most cases, this is the rule.
 However, there are some key exceptions that apply.
 For example, the DEA is not required to obtain an administrative inspection warrant if:

 - the DEA has issued administrative subpoena for inspection of the provider’s books and records;

 - there is an imminent threat to public health or safety and there is not sufficient opportunity to obtain a warrant.

 Unlike criminal search warrants, administrative inspection warrants can be issued without proof of probable cause.
 The DEA must merely describe the nature of the investigation and the items or information sought to be inspected.
 However, unlawfully refusing to comply with an administrative inspection warrant may still result in arrest.
-And as a result, any provider who has been served with an administrative inspection warrant should seek the best federal healthcare defense legal counsel immediately.
+Any provider who has been served with an administrative inspection warrant should seek the best federal healthcare defense legal counsel immediately.